motorcycle 101 guides

 Must have the consent of a parent or legal guardian if you are a minor ✔️

-When you apply for a motorcycle learner’s permit, you will have to pay a fee of $22.25 Upon completion of your motorcycle learner’s permit, you will have to pay another $22.25.
+When you apply for a motorcycle learner’s permit, you will have to pay $22.25 Upon completion of your motorcycle learner’s permit, you will have to pay another $22.25.

-If you fail the DMV-administered skills test at least two or more times, you will be prevented from ever trying to obtain a motorcycle learner’s permit in Nevada.
+If you fail the DMV-administered skills test two or more times, you will be prevented from ever trying to obtain a motorcycle learner’s permit in Nevada.

 4.2 Requirements for a Nevada Motorcycle Endorsement